49 Different Types of Saws Every Woodworker Should Know

 Pruning Saw

 As a hand tool, pruning saws are designed to reach plunging branches or thick vine lines.
-Woodcrafters use a pruning saw for managing shrubs, and since it’s built with a curved blade and handle, it’s efficient for trimming branches in difficult areas.
+As a woodcrafter, I find the pruning saw indispensable for managing shrubs.
+Thanks to its curved blade and handle, it makes trimming branches in hard-to-reach areas a breeze.

 The curve blades, which measure from 13 to 15 inches, can also cut through both sides using their coarse teeth.
 The pruning saw is most commonly used for landscaping and lawn services.
 It’s also mounted to the end of poles when used to cut tree branches and limbs.